Running scheduled builds

 Contents

-Scheduled builds for Windows Vista/7
+Scheduled builds for Windows Vista and later

 Use the Task Scheduler tool under the System Tools in the Accessories folder in the Start Menu.